privacysandbox/attestation/how-to-enroll.md

 ### Enrollment questions

-#### 1. What if I am not enrolled by mid-October 2023?
+#### 1. What if I was not enrolled by mid-October 2023?

--   Enrollment will become a requirement from mid-October 2023.
-If you are not enrolled by then, you will not be able to call the APIs on Chrome or Android.
-If you have enrolled for only Chrome and/or Android, you will be able to call the APIs on the platform you have enrolled.
+-   Enrollment became a requirement from mid-October 2023.
+If you were not enrolled by then, you were not be able to call the APIs on Chrome or Android.
+If you had enrolled for only Chrome and/or Android, you will be able to call the APIs on the platform you have enrolled.

 #### 2. How do I update enrollment information?